 Papers in Refereed Journals *Student co-author

 42. Farfán, L. M., B. S. Barrett, D. A. Alfaro, G. B. Raga, and J. J. Delgado, 2019: Structure and Motion of a Long-Lived Mesoscale Convective System over the Gulf of California Entrance: 23-24 July 2014.
 Monthly Weather Review, in review.

 41. Peart, S., S. Crawford, and B. S. Barrett, 2019: What do migration and meteorology have to do with Latin American studies?
 Bridges across disciplines at the United States Naval Academy.
-Middle Atlantic Review of Latin American Studies, accepted subject to revisions.
+Middle Atlantic Review of Latin American Studies, in press.

 40. Peart, S., B. S. Barrett, and S. Crawford, 2019: A multi-disciplinary perspective on migration: connecting Spanish language education, migration history, and climate shock events.
 The Latin Americanist, in review.